Frequently Asked Questions

 Each funded program submits semi-annual reports that include progress on projected outcomes, number of unduplicated clients served, financial reporting on how funds were spent as well as organization’s financials and success stories for marketing purposes.
 Outcomes are evaluated on an annual basis to determine impact and continued funding.

 Are designations to other agencies available?

 Donations may be designated to any 501(c)(3) nonprofit through United Way of Alamance County.
-We strongly encourage donations be made undesignated maximizing our Collective Impact Fund to have the greatest impact on our work and our community.
+We strongly encourage donations be made undesignated maximizing our Community Fund to have the greatest impact on our work and our community.
 Your donations may also be designated to one of our impact areas: Education, Financial Stability, or Health.
 Designations to other nonprofit organizations must be a minimum of $50.

 Is my United Way contribution tax deductible?

 Yes, you may claim a tax credit for contributions you make to United Way of Alamance County, which is a 501(c)(3) Charitable Organization.
 United Way will provide you with a receipt for any donation of $250 or more.
 UWAC does not provide a tax receipt for payroll deduction donations, your final pay stub should have your payroll deduction donation information.
 For more information on how to claim your tax credit, please contact your tax advisor.

 I Want to Help my Community, but Don’t Know Where to Start?